Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[STRING]` The name of the hardpoint that will be used instead of the object’s center.
 Will be ignored if the hardpoint doesn’t exist.

 - `Cnd_HasCargo` Only players.
 When the given cargo is in cargo hold.
 Does not count mounted items. **For now only evaluates on bases.**
-    1. `STRING|Stranger` The players to check the cargo hold of.
+    1. `STRING|Stranger` The players by label to check the cargo hold of.
     1. All cargo that must be present, defined in pairs of:
         1. `STRING` The cargo nickname to check for.
         1. `INTEGER :1` The minimum quantity of this cargo required.